FREQUENTLY ASKED QUESTIONS

 FIRE is glad you asked.
 Student, faculty, parent, and alumni opposition to this proposed blueprint will be instrumental in its defeat.
-There are a variety of actions you can take to help, including speaking out publicly about the blueprint’s threat to due process and free speech, writing letters to the editors of campus newspapers and other media outlets, organizing events on campus about the blueprint’s impact on speech, communicating with your university’s administrators about your concerns, writing to your representatives in Congress, using FIRE’s Take Action page to write to the Departments of Justice and Education, and donating to FIRE.
+There are a variety of actions you can take to help, including speaking out publicly about the blueprint’s threat to due process and free speech, writing letters to the editors of campus newspapers and other media outlets, organizing events on campus about the blueprint’s impact on speech, communicating with your university’s administrators about your concerns, writing to your representatives in Congress, and donating to FIRE.

 Alumni would likely be particularly effective in making their opinions known to the colleges and universities they attended.
 University counsels also have the opportunity to play an important role by making their objections to this unconstitutional mandate known to the Departments of Education and Justice and pointing out the impossibility of running a college or university while following these requirements.
 In all cases, FIRE is eager to help, so please be in touch.